Skip to main content

 Nick Lillo, M.Div.

-Dr. Hud McWilliams received his M. A. and Ed.
-S degrees from the University of Northern Colorado and his Ed.
-D. in counseling from North Texas State University.
-Hud served for nine years as a professor of Psychology at Texas Wesleyan University and for six years was Academic Dean and professor at the Center for Advanced Biblical Studies in California and Dallas.
-Hud is currently the Senior Resource Pastor for Christian Associates, a church planting organization focused on Europe.
-He is a pastor to the pastors of 60 church plants/missional initiatives, providing resources, training, seminary counseling and teaching resources.
+Hud’s background includes nine years as a Professor of Psychology at Texas Wesleyan University and six years as Academic Dean and Professor at the Center for Advanced Biblical Studies in both California and Dallas.
+He currently serves as the Senior Resource Pastor for Christian Associates, a church planting network focused on Europe, where he provides coaching, training, and pastoral care to leaders of 60 church plants and missional initiatives.

 Rachel Moses, M.A., L.P.C.

-Rachel is a Licensed Professional Counselor who received her M.A. in Counseling from Colorado Christian University in 2007.
-She maintains a counseling practice working with individuals and couples.
-She is a seminar director for Prepare and Enrich relationship Training, trained in Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems (IFS).
-She works largely with anxiety, depression, trauma and grief in her private practice.
-She also has extensive experience with individuals/families that have neurological disorders like ADD, ADHD and Autism spectrum.
+Rachel is a Licensed Professional Counselor with a Master of Arts in Counseling from Colorado Christian University.
+She is a certified seminar director for Prepare and Enrich Relationship Training and is trained in Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems (IFS).
+Her areas of expertise include anxiety, depression, trauma, grief, and neurodevelopmental disorders such as ADD, ADHD, and Autism Spectrum Disorders.

 Vioneth Villatoro-Ramirez, M.A., L.P.C.